oeh-tnf/JKU-Games-Page/06_roomplan.md

 ## Eat and Drink

-Throughout the event, we will provide free snacks, coffee and tea in the Kitchen.
+Throughout the event, we will provide free snacks, coffee and tea in the Kitchen.<br>
 We will provide you with a Microwave there as well.

+### Pizza
 Periodically, we will also organize a Pizza delivery call to <a class="dotted" href="https://www.pleschinger-stube.at/">Pleschinger Stube</a> with special conditions.
 You will be informed about when the next order takes place at the event, we currently plan on taking orders at around these times: <br>
 * FR, 18:00